Undertone0809/promptulate/docs/use_cases/chat_usage.md

 print(response)
 ```

+### How to write model name?
+For some well-known models, you can use the name of the model directly to call.
+For some other models, you can use the provider/model-name method.
+For example, deepseek's deepseek-chat model can be invoked by deepseek/deepseek-chat method.

+This notation is based on litellm design, so if you are not sure how to write the name of your model, you can go to [litellm documentation](https://docs.litellm.ai/docs/) to see the detail.

 ### Zhipu

 This example show how to use Zhipu model in `pne.chat()`.
 Make sure you have key ZHIPUAI_API_KEY.